aigc3d/LHM/README.md

 # Official LHM PyTorch Implementation

-#### The ComfyUI implementation above is built on top of the official LHM PyTorch implementation detailed below.
+#### The ComfyUI implementation above is built on top of the official Large Animatable Human Model (LHM) PyTorch implementation detailed below.

 ---